Profile

 Supplier Relations Executive

-As a Supplier Relations Executive, I closely analysed the internal and external production of scientific journals, oversaw typesetting and proofing, quality-checked external editing, an evaluated performance data.
+As a Supplier Relations Executive for the Royal Society of Chemistry, I evaluated internal and external production of scientific journals, oversaw typesetting and proofing, quality-checked agency editing, and evaluated performance data.
 This was a part-time secondment alongside my Publishing Editor role.

-I coordinated the implementation of Proof Central, a web-based interface for proof corrections, for all of the RSC's scientific journals.
+I coordinated the implementation of Proof Central, a web-based interface for proof corrections, for all of the Royal Society of Chemistry's scientific journals.
 I oversaw all stages of the platform's rollout including end-to-end tests in live environments and extensive user acceptance testing.

 Photograph of a stack of brightly coloured magazines